-- 1. Spaces reserved for the following are not included in calculating parking maximums: - Required accessible parking spaces in compliance with Americans with Disabilities Act (ADA) standards. - b.
+- 1. Spaces reserved for the following are not included in calculating parking maximums: - a.
+Required accessible parking spaces in compliance with Americans with Disabilities Act (ADA) standards. - b.
 Electric vehicle charging stations (public or private). - c.
 Car share vehicles (public). - d.
-Spaces for transportation network company (ride-hailing service) vehicles for pick-up or drop-off. - On-street parking spaces abutting the site. - The greater of the following calculations for on-site visitor parking spaces within a multi-family development: - 10 spaces. - 10% of the total number of on-site dwelling units (in spaces).
+Spaces for transportation network company (ride-hailing service) vehicles for pick-up or drop-off. - e.
+On-street parking spaces abutting the site. - f.
+The greater of the following calculations for on-site visitor parking spaces within a multi-family development: - i.
+10 spaces. - ii.
+10% of the total number of on-site dwelling units (in spaces).